-Resources such as images, stylesheets and scripts use the resource handling mechanism as outlined in See Packaging Resources.
+Resources such as images, stylesheets and scripts use the resource handling mechanism as outlined in Packaging Resources.
 So, for example:

-''' <h:graphicImage name="Planets.gif" library="images"/> <h:graphicImage value="#{resource['images:Planets.gif']}"/> '''
+'''

+<h:graphicImage library="common" name="images/planets.png" /><h:graphicImage value="#{resource['common:images/planets.png']}" />

+'''

 These entries render exactly the same markup.
 In addition to using the name and library attributes, stylesheet and script resources can be "relocated" to other parts of the view.
 For example, we could specify that a script resource be rendered within an HTML "head", "body" or "form" element in the page.